 Confused political messaging about what the Protocol would look like in practice has further added to a sense that the challenges being seen in Northern Ireland are unexpected.
 This is why, for some, Article 16 is seen to provide the most appropriate course of action.

-News that the EU came close to using Article 16 to prevent the movement of Covid-19 vaccinations across the island of Ireland has added further pressure to calls for the UK to use Article 16.
+News in January 2021 that the EU came close to using Article 16 to prevent the movement of Covid-19 vaccinations across the island of Ireland added further pressure to calls for the UK to use Article 16.